ghga-de/epic-docs/80-hedgehog-seahorse/technical_specification.md

 ### General issues

-- URLs with a hardcoded part are defined inplace across different modules
+- URLs with hardcoded fragments are used across different modules
 - Using the RetryHandler causes code duplication in the calling code when dealing with exception sources

 ### Download